iceablemedia/blackoot-lite/readme.txt

 * Enhanced: Wrapped pingback url in appropriate conditionals in header.php
 * Enhanced: HTML5Shiv is now properly enqueued
 * Enhanced: Using get_the_archive_title() for archive page titles
+* Enhanced: Ordered placeholders for printf() in footer.php

 = 1.1.17 =
 June 21th, 2017